Vision, Mission and Core Values

 In 2018, the police department officially opened its second facility, District 2, at 13150 Quebec St. This is a joint facility with the fire department and serves the residents north of 112th Avenue.

-There are currently 259 authorized sworn police officers, and 80 professional staff working for the department.
+There are currently 257 authorized sworn police officers, and 80 professional staff working for the department.
 Our police department strongly emphasizes community involvement and is committed to providing high quality police services.
-The police department serves a community of approximately 145,440 residents and is led by Police Chief Terrence Gordon.
-The City of Thornton is the sixth largest city in the State of Colorado and the police department is the fourth largest metro police department.
+The police department serves a community of approximately 151,000 residents and is led by Police Chief Jim Baird.
+The City of Thornton is the fifth largest city in the State of Colorado and the police department is the fourth largest metro police department.

 Where We Are Going

 TPD opened a state-of-the-art training facility located at Riverdale Road and Colorado Boulevard on December 1, 2022.
-Our facility has advanced scenario-based simulator training, a slow-speed driving skills pad, defensive tactics training areas, large classrooms to host outside training, and eventually will have an indoor shooting range.
+Our facility has advanced scenario-based simulator training, a slow-speed driving skills pad, defensive tactics training areas, large classrooms to host outside training, and an indoor shooting range.

-The new 17,269 square foot police training facility will combine aspects of physical, mental and technological training for the modern police officer.
-Training areas will be provided to improve and practice skills needed in police training through the lenses of theory, fitness and real-time critical thinking of how scenarios can be de-escalated through safe, thoughtful communication.
+The 17,269 square foot police training facility combines aspects of physical, mental and technological training for the modern police officer.
+Training areas are provided to improve and practice skills needed in police training through the lenses of theory, fitness and real-time critical thinking of how scenarios can be de-escalated through safe, thoughtful communication.